Hwangnam-dong

 Hwangnam-dong is a dong or a neighbourhood of the Gyeongju City, North Gyeongsang province, South Korea.
 It is bordered by Dodong-dong on the east, Tapjeong-dong on the west, Naenam-myeon on the south and Jungang-dong on the north.
 Its 20.5 square kilometers are home to about 8,885 people.
 It is both an administrative and legal dong.

+The area contains the tourist attraction and shopping street Hwangnidan-gil.

 Hwangnam-dong has one elementary school.